awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 `lambda-count`
 The number of deployed Lambda functions\.

-### Log Loss<a name="gg-log-loss"></a>
+### Log loss<a name="gg-log-loss"></a>

 If your AWS IoT Greengrass core device is configured to log only to CloudWatch and there's no internet connectivity, you have no way to retrieve the logs currently in the memory\.

 When Lambda functions are terminated \(for example, during deployment\), a few seconds' worth of logs are not written to CloudWatch\.

-## CloudTrail Logs<a name="cloudtrail-integration"></a>
+## CloudTrail logs<a name="cloudtrail-integration"></a>

 AWS IoT Greengrass is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in AWS IoT Greengrass\.
-For more information, see [Logging AWS IoT Greengrass API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
+For more information, see [Logging AWS IoT Greengrass API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.